DragonGround/FortniteSample/README.md

 ## Step-by-step Setup

-* Extract this repo to /Addons/ForniteSample (under your project's persistenDataPath)
+* Extract this repo to /Addons/ForniteSample (under your project's persistentDataPath)
-* Under root (your project's persistenDataPath), make a `index.tsx` file like below:
+* Under root (your project's persistentDataPath), make a `index.tsx` file like below:

 ```ts
 import { render, h } from "preact"